Liver Region Pathology

 DIFFUSE LIVER DISEASE

 Hepatic steatosis (fatty liver): This is common and can be alcoholic or non-alcoholic (NAFLD).
 Chronic viral hepatitis may also show steatosis.
 The NAFLD variety is seen in obesity, diabetes, and dyslipidemic patients.
 Many patients are asymptomatic, but the condition can damage the liver and hepatomegaly is seen in more severe cases.
-The diagnosis requires a comparison of the liver parenchyma with the kidney parenchyma in the same view.
-This can be done in the subcostal views or in an intercostal view.
+The diagnosis requires a comparison of the liver parenchyma with normal kidney parenchyma in the same view.
+This can be done in the subcostal views or in an anterolateral intercostal view.
 The following is NAFLD in a longitudinal subcostal view with the liver enlarged caudad of the right kidney.

 A fatty liver appears brighter than normal, assuming the gain has been set correctly, but more importantly, the liver is definitely more echogenic than the kidney parenchyma.
 Severe steatosis reduces ultrasound penetration so the view of other liver structures may be compromised.
+Here is another young man with NAFLD.

-Hepatic cirrhosis: The etiology of cirrhosis can’t be determined by POCUS findings.
+Hepatic cirrhosis: The etiology of cirrhosis can’t be determined by IMBUS findings.
 Advanced cases with prominent ascites and a shrunken liver with irregular borders are easy to identify.
 Earlier disease requires more careful attention to the liver contour, looking for subtle irregularity.
 The liver can be enlarged in early cirrhosis and ascites may not be present.
-The liver parenchyma becomes inhomogenous (irregular) as cirrhosis progresses and the HV become compressed.
+The liver parenchyma becomes inhomogeneous (irregular) as cirrhosis progresses and the HV become compressed.
 In contrast, the main PVs will become enlarged to greater than 12 mm in diameter as portal hypertension progresses.
 The following image shows a small amount of ascites at the top, an irregular liver contour, and some inhomogeneity of the liver parenchyma.

 FOCAL LIVER LESIONS